Lightning-AI/pytorch-lightning/docs/source-app/glossary/environment_variables.rst

     print(os.environ["BAZ"])  # FAZ

 .. note::
-	Environment variables are currently not encrypted.
+	Only the `MY_SECRET environment variable is encrypted <encrypted_secrets.rst>`_.
+All other environment variables are not encrypted.